What Is A W-2 Form And Who Needs One?

 Click here to create your Form W2

 If you do not file these forms on time, the IRS is likely to penalize you.
-If you can’t get the forms done on time, then you need to file for a 30-day extension as soon as possible.
+If you for some reason are unable to get the forms done on time, then you need to file for a 30-day extension as soon as possible.
 The IRS and Social Security Administration will reconcile these forms with the quarterly payroll tax reports to ensure They may reconcile these forms with the information your employees submit to the IRS when they file their taxes.

 Box a: Your employee’s social security number.